 Trade Lines (or tradelines) are accounts on a background check or credit report.

-This image shows the trade lines associated with our SmartMove reports.
+This image shows the trade lines associated with our TransUnion reports.

 The most common accounts for renters are revolving (credit cards) or installment accounts (anything with a fixed payment plan such as an auto loan or student loan).

-When a renter has a trade line that doesn’t get paid the account can be sent to collections.
+Landlords should make sure to take note of any collections that show up when running a potential tenant screening.
+When a renter has a trade line that doesn’t get paid – such as utilities, credit cards, medical debts, or cell phone bills – the account can be sent to collections.

 Some collections can garner wages.
 This can only happen if the creditor takes the consumer to court and is awarded a judgment.